andnils/measure/README.md

 ### Backend

-If you just want to start the backend server you can build it with:
+If you just want to start the backend server you can just:

-    lein uberjar

-This will create `target/measure-0.1.0-SNAPSHOT-standalone.jar`.
-Run it with:

-    npm run backend
+    lein run

 If you plan on doing backend development, you should run it from the clojure REPL.
 Start the REPL from your IDE/editor, or run it in a terminal: